Supporting Local Community Gardens

 - Western DuPage Special Recreation Association (Carol Stream)

 - Winfield/Garden United Methodist Church (Winfield)

 The community gardening movement continues to grow with momentum and impact nationwide.
 Benefits of community gardens in urban and suburban areas include improving neighborhoods and communities, promoting healthy lifestyles, increasing grass-roots partnerships, and much more.
 The Community Garden Support Program empowers community food growers increase the local food supply within the region, and in particular, utilize the education, programming, and harvests to nourish food insecure households.
-In 2017 and 2018, The GardenWorks Project supported 10 community gardens that purposefully used their gardens to educate communities on the importance of a healthy lifestyle and diet, empower community members to grow food for themselves, and/or use harvests to support hunger relief, such as providing donations to a local food pantry.
+Since 2017, The GardenWorks Project supported 12 community gardens that purposefully used their gardens to educate communities on the importance of a healthy lifestyle and diet, empower community members to grow food for themselves, and/or use harvests to support hunger relief, such as providing donations to a local food pantry.

 - 5 handmade, 4’ x 8’ x 8” cedar raised-bed frames along with soil and compost

 - Discounted seedlings at our Spring Seedling Sale (May 18th, West Chicago)

 - 20% off additional raised-bed garden frames available for sale at our Resource Center

 - Free attendance to all GardenWorks Project educational offerings

 If you are already a gardener and want to get more engaged in the community, join the Food Growers Network today!